ansys/pyfluent/doc/source/api/core/solver/reduction.rst

 Simple usage
 ------------

-You can use the reduction functions from pyfluent simply by initializing the solution and accessing the select functions with the required parameters.
+You can use the reduction functions from PyFluent simply by initializing the solution and accessing the select functions with the required parameters.

-For example, in the below case, we do hybrid initialization of the solution and perform an area-average of absolute pressure over the velocity inlets.
+For example, in the below case, do hybrid initialization of the solution and perform an area-average of absolute pressure over the velocity inlets.

 .. code-block:: python